 Bus in South Africa plunges off bridge and catches fire, killing 45 people

 A bus in South Africa plunged off a bridge and fell more than 150 feet Thursday, killing 45 people, officials said.
-Only one passenger, an 8-year-old child, survived the crash.
+Only one passenger, an 8-year-old girl, survived the crash.

 The bus was traveling from Botswana to an annual Easter festival at a church in Moria, in South Africa's northern province of Limpopo.